 I wanted to create a dessert for Mother’s day, which was simple to make, but also had to have a “Wow factor”.
 So I think these heart shaped cakes would make any Mum smile.

-The cake itself is not overly sweet, as I used a fruit juice sweetened black cherry jam.
+The cake itself is not overly sweet, and I used a fruit juice sweetened black cherry jam.
 Also, the aquafaba whipped cream brings just enough sweetness to contrast the richness of the chocolate cake.

 For accurate cup measurements I sift the Dutch cocoa and the icing sugar before measuring, so that there are no lumps/clumps.
 All cup measurements are firmly packed.